davidecolombo/r5apex/README.md

 # r5apex.cmd

 Here's my launch script for [Apex Legends](https://www.ea.com/games/apex-legends).
-The script does a few things: it sets desktop resolution, CPU priority, affinity and optimizations then finally starts Apex Legends together with [Steam Achievement Manager](https://github.com/gibbed/SteamAchievementManager/releases) so that [Steam](https://store.steampowered.com/) knows that I'm playing Apex: this is because I'm forced to use [Origin](https://www.origin.com/) or the game will stutter (and I don't know why!) this way my friends on Steam can see I'm playing, and join.
+The script does a few things: it sets desktop resolution, CPU priority, affinity and optimizations then finally starts Apex Legends together with [Steam Achievement Manager](https://github.com/gibbed/SteamAchievementManager/releases) so that [Steam](https://store.steampowered.com/) knows that I'm playing Apex: this is because I'm forced to use [Origin](https://www.origin.com/) or the game will stutter (possibly due to the Steam overlay) this way my friends on Steam can see I'm playing, and join.
 When you close the game, the Steam Achievement Manager is also closed automatically, further information about what the script does [here](https://davidecolombo.space/solved-100-cpu-usage-in-apex-legends-season-10/).

+- CPU: Intel i7 4790K 4.00 GHz
+- Graphics card: XFX AMD Radeon™ RX 5700 XT 8GB THICC II
+- Microsoft Windows 10 version 21H2 build 19044.1645
+- Radeon™ Software Adrenalin 22.4.2

 ## Quick Start